ogugugugugua/Java-Notes/README.md

 # Java-Notes
-## Notes about the learning processus of Java
+## Notes about the learning process of Java